aleyu0/cse15l-lab-reports/labthree.md

 # `Grep` commands
 To find out what grep does, it would be helpful for us to ask for the manual in out command.
 So, after I have logged into my remote account through `ssh`, I asked for the manual through `man grep`.
-In this lab report, we will explore `-rl`, `-c`, `-n`, and `v` and use them in the the `./written_2` directory given from the skill demo data.
+In this lab report, we will explore `-l`, `-c`, `-n`, and `-v` and use them in the the `./written_2` directory given from the skill demo data.

-## `grep -rl`
+## `grep -l`
 * `grep -l` - `Suppress  normal  output;  instead  print the name of each input file from which output would normally have been printed.
 The scanning will stop on the first match.  (-l is specified by POSIX.)` essentially lists all of the matched produced by the other command.
 * `grep -r` - `Read all files under each directory, recursively, following symbolic links only if they are on the command line.
 This is equivalent to the -d recurse option.`